Nuyorican movement: History

-Puerto Rico's history and culture in the Lower East Side, known to much of its Puerto Rican community as Loisaida, is long and extensive.
+Puerto Rico's history and culture on the Lower East Side, known to much of its Puerto Rican community as Loisaida, is long and extensive.
 From early 1400s to the end of the 1800s, Puerto Rico had slavery and was dutiful to the Spanish Crown.
 With granted autonomy from Spain in 1897, Puerto Rico was allowed to elect and print their own currency for a year as a territory.
 In 1898, The United States seized control over the territory.
 Being a sugar cane and coffee dependent nation allowed for the United States to intervene and rule Puerto Rico politically and economically, with no intention of giving Puerto Ricans citizenship.
 In 1910, the American government grew fearful of an uprising.
-In order to keep Puerto Rico under control from being independent, the United States imposed U.S. citizenship, never consulting the actual people who resided.
+In order to keep Puerto Rico under control from being independent, the United States imposed U.S. citizenship, never consulting the actual people who resided in Puerto Rico.
 Since the United States only allowed or the production of sugarcane the people started to go hungry, leaving them with no choice but to leave the island in search for a better life in the United States.
-Puerto Ricans began migrate to places like New York City, specifically to Puerto Rican enclaves, such as the Lower East Side, San Juan Hill, and Spanish Harlem, creating a new identity, culture, and way of life.
+Puerto Ricans began to migrate to places like New York City, specifically to Puerto Rican enclaves, such as the Lower East Side, San Juan Hill, and Spanish Harlem, creating a new identity, culture, and way of life.

 With the formation of neighborhoods and culture, arose a Latin American gem formerly the P.S.
 64 school building.
 The building was renamed Charas/El Bohio Community Center, repurposed, and appropriated into Puerto Rican immigrant life.
 CHARAS/El Bohio was a cultural center established in 1977.
 The center was built with the intention of revitalizing Loisaida, to encourage Latino pride and community action, to preserve the neighborhood and protect those still living there.
 The building, formerly PS 64, was abandoned by the Department of Education and taken over and remodeled by Adopt-A-Building.
 Much of the funding to renovate the building was provided by federal grants or directly from the City.
 CHARAS moved into the building shortly after, followed by the El Bohio Corporation.
-CHARAS was the continuation of the Real Great Society, and was spearheaded by Chino Garcia and Armando Perez.
+CHARAS was the continuation of the Real Great Society, and was spearheaded by Chino Garcia and Armando Pérez.

-Chino Garcia and Armando Perez were and are two of many founders and collaborators of CHARA/ El Bohio Community Center.
+Chino Garcia and Armando Pérez were and are two of many founders and collaborators of CHARA/ El Bohio Community Center.
 More importantly they helped form many artists in the 1960s.
 They renovated classrooms into art studios and rehearsal rooms.
 This influenced the demographic of the Lower East Side profusely.
 The original organization was built in 1964 with the intention of helping youth gang members use their skills and ideals for positive use by encouraging business development and educational programs.
 CHARAS was also involved actively in urban ecology, developing many of the LES community gardens.
 El Bohio was more artistically based, hosting cultural performances and providing a space for Latino artists to showcase their work and celebrate Latino culture through the arts.